Brand strategy will beat serendipity on Twitter at World Cup

 “There are things you know will happen, you just don’t know when,” says Josephson.
 “There will be an amazing goal.
 There will be a controversial goal.
 There will be a red card.
 There will be an upset.
 So mapping out now, where you as a brand have a right to play within these situations, is important because when the moment comes, you have the opportunity to shine and stand out.”

 One example, from long before any of the teams started packing for Russia, is how Corona created content for the World Cup draw back in December.
-Too launch its overall World Cup campaign, the brand live-streamed a talkshow on Twitter aimed at Mexican fans in which commentators reacted to the draw.
+To launch its overall World Cup campaign, the brand live-streamed a talk show on Twitter aimed at Mexican fans in which commentators reacted to the draw.

 @CaroAlejandra97 En Rusia #LaSuerteNoJuega.
 Juega el esfuerzo y el coraje. ¡El amor por la camiseta!